 Are you under the assumption that drinking diet soda is a better choice than drinking regular, sugared soda?
-We have some bad news for you: diet soda contains no nutritional value, and is detrimental to one’s health.
-Yet, one of the first dietary changes people make when learning that they are diabetic or want to lose weight is they switch to drinking diet soft drinks.
+We have some bad news for you.
+Diet soda contains no nutritional value, and is detrimental to one’s health.
+Yet, one of the first dietary changes people make when learning that they are diabetic, need to cut down their sugar intake, or want to lose weight is to switch to drinking diet soda.

 The bad news gets worse.
 To avoid raising blood glucose, The American Diabetes Association and other organizations actually recommend drinking zero (or low) calorie, and low carb beverages — including diet soda and other diet drinks — as part of a plan to limit sugar intake.
 However, diet soda’s harmful ingredients have no place in any diet.
 What we eat and drink impacts every aspect of our health.